We’ve produced several publications documenting and exploring the quality improvement work that we’ve done with perinatal mental health services.

 If you would also like a paper version this can be arranged.
 However, please note that the long term use of the POEM is likely to be more sustainable, the greater the number of electronic returns that we get back.

 The project team will be collating the data centrally here using the responses submitted via the survey link.
-If any paper versions are used then we will also input the data for those.
+We do not input data from any paper versions of responses.
+Please ensure you enter any responses using the survey links provided.

 This will minimise the workload for members so that the focus can be centred on trying to encourage as many patients and partners/family to complete it as possible.
 We will then organise the data and send it back to you in a report for bench-marking with each service/unit only identifiable to themselves.
 Copies of raw data for each service can also be sent on request.